tangentsoft/pidp8i/README.md

     larger partition on the SD card, but most PCs cannot see it.)
     There should be enough free space left in this small partition to copy the file over.
-When you boot the Pi up with that SD card, you will find the tarball or Zip file in `/boot`.
+When you boot the Pi up with that SD card, you will find the tarball in `/boot`.

 2.  **Pull the file down to the Pi** over the web, directly to the Pi: